ubccpsc/310/docs/26w1/project/d1-drop-in-a-feature.md

 This deliverable has both autograded and manully graded components, each worth 50% of your grade.

 - The code you submit for Request 1 and 2 will be autograded.
 Every commit you push to the `main` branch of your repo is automatically graded, and you highest scoring commit before the deadline is used as your final grade.
+To request feedback on a commit, enter the following in the commit comment: `@310-bot #d1`.
+Be sure to read the full details of the [autograder](./autotest.md).
+In particular, note that the number of times you can request feedback is limited each day.
 - Your analysis will be manually grdaed by the TAs on PrairieLearn after the deadline.

 <!--